BA Program in Critical & Visual Studies

 School of Liberal Arts & Sciences

 Brooklyn, N.Y.
 11205

-* The ability to develop and integrate written, oral, visual, and spatial expression through student-initiated projects.
+- The ability to develop and critically integrate written, oral, visual, and spatial expression.

-* Opportunities to extend the integration of theory and practice and make links between academic work and the working world through internships in cultural institutions, especially nonprofit arts and public service agencies.
+- The flexibility to pursue both in-depth studies and make links between academic work and the wider world through internships in cultural institutions, especially non-profit arts and public service agencies.

 - A faculty whose scholarship and teaching is on the cutting edge of scholarship and cultural criticism.